Pylons/pyramid/docs/narr/hooks.rst

 Using Response Callbacks
 ------------------------

-Unlike many other web frameworks, :mod:`pyramid` does not eagerly create a global response object.
+Unlike many other web frameworks, :app:`Pyramid` does not eagerly create a global response object.
 Adding a :term:`response callback` allows an application to register an action to be performed against a response object once it is created, usually in order to mutate it.